-(i) Each company shall implement a Code of Ethics that covers the owners, the Board, management, employees and representatives.
-The code of ethics should cover a broad scope and be in line with applicable laws and all steps should be taken to ensure such code is adhered to in full.
+- (i) Each company shall implement a Code of Ethics that covers the Board, management, employees and representatives.
+The code of ethics should cover a broad scope and be in line with applicable laws. - (ii) All steps should be taken to ensure such code is adhered to in full.